Meet Our Team

 MORE ABOUT ME

-I believe that nature is inherently healing and enjoy spending time out of doors with friends and family doing many activities, including: running, backpacking, gardening, walking my dogs, and
+I believe that nature is inherently healing and enjoy spending time out of doors with friends and family doing many activities, including: running, backpacking, gardening, and treasure hunting.
+When I am not outside, I spend my time creating, reading, and journaling.
+I strive to live at ease and with kindness.

 Talking to a complete stranger about life can be a little weird, so here is a little about me; I love taking time to be with friends, treat my sweet tooth, watch sci-fi/action movies, and work on cars.
 While I consider myself mechanically inclined, I know people take a little longer to rewire than a car.
 It takes time to reach personal goals and find healing, but I believe time spent with others can be the best investment!